TMJ Dysfunction (Temporomandibular Joint Dysfunction)

 Laser Therapy at the TMJ Relief Clinic

-Our TMJ Relief Clinic is part of Richmond Fine Dentistry and located close to Melbourne’s CBD and inner Melbourne suburbs.
-As part of our specialist TMJ treatment, we offer low level laser therapy (LLLT) to help ease the discomfort and pain that TMD suffers experience.
+Our TMJ Relief Clinic is part of Richmond Fine Dentistry.
+As such, patients will see how close we are to Melbourne’s CBD and inner Melbourne suburbs.
+As part of our specialist TMJ treatment, we offer low-level laser therapy (LLLT) to help ease the discomfort and pain that people living with TMD experience.
 We use the latest in technology, employing the MLS (Multi Locked System) Laser Therapy.

 - Decreases muscle and tendon inflammation at a cellular level